stefaleon/C-Language-Features/README.md

 * Extension Methods can be applied to an Interface.

 * Extension Methods can be used to filter collections of objects.
 An extension method that operates on an IEnumerable<T> and that also returns an IEnumerable<T> can use the **yield** keyword to apply selection criteria to items in the source data to produce a reduced set of results.

+&nbsp;
+## 07 Using Lambda Expressions

+* Lambda expressions allow functions to be defined in an elegant and expressive way.

+`.Filter(p => (p?.Price ??
+0) >= 20)`

+`.Filter(p => p?.Name?[0] == 'S')`

+The parameters are expressed without specifying a type, which will be inferred automatically.
+The => characters are read aloud as “goes to” and link the parameter to the result of the lambda expression.
+A Product parameter called p goes to a bool result, which will be true if the Price property is equal or greater than 20 in the first expression or if the Name property starts with S in the second expression.
+This code works in the same way as a separate method and a function delegate but is more concise and is—for most people—easier to read.

+* When a constructor or method body consists of a single statement, it can be rewritten as a lambda expression.

+`public ViewResult Index() => View(Product.GetProducts().Select(p => p?.Name));`

+Lambda expressions for methods omit the return keyword and use => (goes to) to associate the method signature (including its arguments) with its implementation.

+* The same basic approach can also be used to define properties.

+`public bool NameBeginsWithS => Name?[0] == 'S';`